software-students-fall2023/5-final-project-liatha5/README.md

 ![Frontend](https://github.com/software-students-fall2023/5-final-project-liatha5/actions/workflows/ci-cd.yml/badge.svg)

 ## Project Description
 Do you live in Alabama?
 Well then this is the app for you!
 JK.
-Tinder for Cousins is a dating simulator game that gives you AI generated profiles tailored to your interests!
+[Tinder for Cousins](http://146.190.165.6:3000/) is a dating simulator game that gives you AI generated profiles tailored to your interests! (click link for deployed app)

 ## Project Members
 - [Athena Leong](https://github.com/aleong2002)